 Loyola University New Orleans is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award Bachelor’s, Master’s, and JD (Juris Doctor) degrees.

-Loyola’s M.S.N. programs are accredited by the National League for Nursing Accrediting Commission (NLNAC), 3343 Peachtree Road, NE, Suite 500, Atlanta, GA 30326.
+Loyola’s online Master of Science in Nursing (MSN) program is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road, NE, Suite 500, Atlanta, GA 30326.

 - College of Business ranked among the nation's Best Business Schools

-- Monroe Library is ranked as one of the Top 10 University Libraries in the nation for fifth consecutive year
+- Loyola’s Monroe Library is ranked among the Top 20 University Libraries in the nation for sixth consecutive year

 MS in Nursing – Health Care Systems Management

-For busy Nursing professionals ready to take their career to the next level, Loyola University New Orleans offers a fully online Master of Science in Nursing (MSN), accredited by the National League for Nursing Accrediting Commission (NLNAC).
+For busy Nursing professionals ready to take their career to the next level, Loyola University New Orleans offers a fully online Master of Science in Nursing (MSN), accredited by the Accreditation Commission for Education in Nursing (ACEN).

 The Health Care Systems Management (HCSM) specialization of the MSN degree focuses on the knowledge and skills needed to succeed in a variety of Nursing Leadership positions in healthcare organizations.
 The HCSM program includes content in nursing administration, management, leadership, finance, quality improvement health promotion, disease prevention/management, integrated delivery systems, managed care strategies, and workforce management.